Time, Talent & Treasure 2017

-Stewardship Commitment Sunday will be October 11, 2015.
-The pledges and tithes made will be for the 2016 calendar year.
-Please have your Time, Talent & Treasure forms filled out and ready to bring forward during the Liturgy on the 11th.
+Stewardship Commitment Sunday will be October 15, 2017.
+The pledges and tithes made will be for the 2018 calendar year.
+Please have your Time, Talent & Treasure forms filled out and ready to bring forward during the Liturgy that morning.
 Please sign both the left and right portions of the form, as the form is split and the two sections go to different ministry participants for processing.

 Letter from Fr.
 Gregory